-After Trump Inauguration, 'CalExit' Ballot Measure Builds Steam
+'California Nationhood' Ballot Measure Builds Steam

 California's enormous size and diverse population also inspired a failed effort to break the state up into six smaller states.

-And how would President, I mean Governor Jerry Brown feel about it?
-While I doubt he'd give it much credence, there is reason to think the idea might capture his imagination.
-Years ago, a former top aide to Brown when he was governor the first time around in the 1970s, told me that he loved to contemplate all kinds of scenarios.
+And how would President, that is, Gov. Jerry Brown feel about it?
+While it's doubtful he would give it much credence, there is reason to think the idea might capture his imagination.
+Years ago, a former top aide to Brown when he was governor the first time around in the 1970s told this reporter that the governor loved to contemplate all kinds of scenarios.

-"We once discussed the pros and cons of having the California National Guard invade Nevada," he told me.
+"We once discussed the pros and cons of having the California National Guard invade Nevada," the aide said.
 That could be music to the ears of the CalExit campaign.

-Note: A previous version of this story incorrectly gave the name of the pollster Ipsos as Ipos.